makufelis/SoundCloud-Client/README.md

-# First Github Project | Native SoundCloud Windows App In C#
+# Native SoundCloud Windows App In C#
 # Leave ⭐ If You Like The App
 It has all functions that it needs:
 - Play/Pause Tracks Buttons